 The flame test is used to visually determine the identity of an unknown metal or metalloid ion based on the characteristic color the salt turns the flame of a bunsen burner.
-The heat of the flame excites the metals ions, causing them to emit visible light.
-The characteristic emission spectra can be used to differentiate between some elements.
+The heat of the flame excites the electrons of the metals ions, causing them to emit visible light.
+Every element has a signature emission spectrum that can be used to differentiate between one element and another.

 How to Do the Flame Test